alekLukanen/Sentinel-2-Mapping-Service/README.md

 a spatial index then you only need to run the worker.

 Here is an example of the kind of application you can build with this service.
 It contains all of the processing and API resources needed for this web application.
+This React web app is also included in the repository, but the service itself can be used with other UI apps.
 ![Example Application](example_image.png)